inveniosoftware/invenio/docs/developers/git-workflow.rst

 While rebasing, you may want to squash your commits together, to keep the git repo history clean.
 See section R4 below for more details.

-You should test your code once more to see if it was not broken by updates.
+You should test your code once more to verify that it was not broken by the updates.

 W7.
 Publishing your work
 ~~~~~~~~~~~~~~~~~~~~~~~~